fobnail/docs/docs/keys_and_certificates.md

     Owner generates one additional certificate for Token, but this final certificate doesn't allow for use as a CA.

+    This limit comes from hardware limitations (in terms of available memory) aggravated by chosen library (Trussed) and its [limitations](https://github.com/fobnail/docs/blob/main/dev-notes/trussed-problems.md#low-quality-and-inconsistent-apis).

 - File format

     Certificates are concatenated to a single PEM file.
 Order of concatenation